 1 Hannah Baker is flawed emotionally

-There are some TV shows that like to paint this holistic picture of perfection, the perfect family or perfect children and then, there’s 13 reasons why.
+There are some TV shows that like to paint this holistic picture of perfection.
+The perfect family or perfect children and then, there’s 13 reasons why.
 Hannah Baker is a very flawed character and right from the get go, we know it.
 From that perspective, we can also assume that whilst her story is true, it may have its imperfections as it is told from her guiled perspective.
-(Currently I am binging on season 2 and we are now witnessing the events in their entirety from everyone’s perspective so now we are getting rewarded as viewers and seeing the truth in her story as well as its flaws.)

 It isn’t just Hannah that suffers from this, thousands of women who get raped (including Jessica from the show) never publicly state it.
 (Of course, we find out in season 2 that she does.)

 Every 98 seconds an American is raped, yet only 310 of every 1000 sexual assault gets reported.
-That is a terrifying stat that means there are literally thousands of sex offenders that go unreported who roam the streets.
-It also shows that, it’s just hard telling people that someone unwillingly penetrated you and although people like to make fun of the doctor saying, “show me where he touched you on this doll.”
+That is a terrifying stat which means there are literally thousands of sex offenders that go unreported each year.
+It also shows that, it’s hard telling people that someone unwillingly penetrated you and although people like to make fun of the doctor saying, “show me where he touched you on this doll.”
 Its necessary because of how difficult it is to do.

 2 Its ok not to be ok